Winter Turf Rules & Regulations

 Rules of Play

 FIFA Laws of the Game will apply as modified by USSF and US CLUB as described herein.

 Game Check-In Conduct

-At least thirty (30) minutes prior to the start of each scheduled game, a team representative must present to the Field Marshal the team’s Player Passes (to include the Mustang Stamp from Team Check-In) and Game Roster (roster will be printed on game card if roster was entered onto the website) so that the team may be checked in to play and the game started as scheduled.
+At least thirty (30) minutes prior to the start of each scheduled game, a team representative must present to the Field Marshal the team’s Player Passes.
+Players DO NOT need to check in prior to game, simply drop off your player passes and pick them up after the game.
 The Field Marshal will retain the Game Roster and the team’s Player Passes until completion of the game.
 Each team manager or representative will be required to initial the game card for that game before the Player Passes will be returned.
 PLEASE DO NOT LEAVE THE VENUE WITHOUT GETTING YOUR PLAYER PASSES!
-A team who fails to properly check-in with the Field Marshal will forfeit that game.

 Casts: All players, parents, coaches, and referees are required to act as a reasonable person concerning player safety, including protecting players from wearing any equipment or device that is dangerous to the player wearing the equipment or device or to any other player.
 Dangerous equipment and devices include but are not limited to orthopedic casts, air splints, or metal splints.
 Players wearing any dangerous equipment or device including orthopedic casts, air splints, or metal splints, will not be eligible to participate in any Mustang tournament game.